 - They can try to finance the BAC.
 This could be done by either increasing the amount of the mortgage loan to accommodate the BAC, or by taking out a second loan, which could be either a personal loan or a second mortgage on the home.
 Financing the BAC might change the loan-to-value ratio of the house, and if the loan-to-value exceeds 80%, then the buyer will likely have to pay mortgage insurance on the loan.

 - They can pay out-of-pocket.
-This might not be feasible for many buyers; scraping together an extra $10,000 or thereabouts, depending on the home price and commission rate, can be especially difficult when buyers have already saved up for a down payment and also need to pay for closing costs and movers.
+This might not be feasible for many buyers; scraping together an extra $10,000 or thereabouts, depending on the home price and commission rate, can be especially difficult when buyers have already saved up for a down payment and must pay for closing costs and movers.

 Key real estate commission changes for sellers